PhyberApex/typescript-lightning-talks/06-conditional-types/src/slides.md

 - Ability to create more precise and reusable utility types
 - Improved type inference in complex scenarios
 - Enables type-level programming and metaprogramming
-- Reduces the need for type assertions and `any` types
-- Facilitates creation of self-documenting code

 </v-clicks>